 There are lots of good all-around ice axes.
-A great light weight example is the Grivel Air Tech Evolution.
+A great light weight example is the Petzl Summit for general mountaineering, or the Sum'Tec for more technical climbs.
 For length, go short.
 58 cm max if you are over 6'4" feet tall, 53 cm for everyone shorter.
 Mark uses a 53cm model and he is about 5'10" and thinks that anything longer is just too long.

 Using trekking poles usually helps you save energy, protects your knees and speeds you up.
-Get adjustable length poles, and keep them short, so that when you're standing on flat ground your hands are below your navel.
-Leki makes a great super-compact version called the "Super Short" but it can be hard to find.
-Keep the baskets on.
+The newer carbon-fiber foldable poles are great.
+Both Black Diamond and Leki have lots of options.
+In general, though, keep them short.
+For example, Mark, 5'10" tall likes the shortest Leki Micro Stick made, 110 cm.
+Buy you poles so that when you're standing on flat ground your hands are below your navel.
+If you plan to use the poles on glaciers or snow, you'll want baskets at least 5 cm in diameter.
 Avoid poles with shock absorbing springs, as they are not needed and only increase weight, length and cost.

 About 30 liters is the right size.
 Avoid packs larger than about 40 liters.
 A big pack carries poorly, impacts your climbing more and saps energy.
 You should be able to find a good pack of the correct size that weighs no more than about 2 pounds, by avoiding excessive "features" such as crampon panels, integrated pockets or big suspension systems.
 Both Chamonix and Zermatt have great selections of climbing packs.